k-rns/workshop_data_reuse/_episodes/03_dataset_locally_api.md

 ## Exercise:

-* Add the Fluorescence variable to your URL request
+> * Add the Fluorescence variable to your URL request
-* Constrain it to value between 0 and 40
+> * Constrain it to value between 0 and 40
+{: .challenge}

 ## Download the dataset with Python